DjPopol/EzPPPwn/README.md

 The exploit only prints PPPwned on your PS4 as a proof-of-concept.
 In order to launch Mira or similar homebrew enablers, the stage2.bin payload needs to be adapted.
 # Requirements

-    - A computer with an Ethernet port  USB adapter also works
+    - A computer with an Ethernet port  USB adapter also works.
-    - Ethernet cable
+    - Ethernet cable.
-    - Python3 and gcc installed
+    - Python3 and gcc installed.

 # Usage
     Main :